Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 \subsubsection{Hodge-dual as a parity operator}

-The Hodge-dual operator is a map transferring a $p$-form object to an $(n - p)$-form object in an $n$-dimensional smooth Riemannian manifold.
-This section discusses the duplex superspace concerning the Hodge-dual operator as the parity operator in the Lorentz bundle.
+The Hodge-dual operator maps a $p$-form object to an $(n - p)$-form object in an $n$-dimensional smooth Riemannian manifold.
+This section discusses the duplex superspace with respect to the Hodge-dual operator as the parity operator in the Lorentz bundle.
 This section treats the Lorentz bundle with the $\theta$-metric.